smokku/rust_roguelike_tutorial/README.md

 ## Running

-Unfortunately, it requires `master` branch of Legion, so you will need to checkout [legion](https://github.com/TomGillen/legion) beside this repo.
+Unfortunately, it requires `master` branch of Legion, so you will need to checkout [legion](https://github.com/TomGillen/legion) as submodule.

+    git submodule init
+    git submodule update

 ## Building for Web